MIDS-W207/rasikabh/README.md

-# Notebooks and slides for Applied Machine Learning live sessions with Rasika.
+# Notebooks and slides for Applied Machine Learning live sessions with Rasika